TechMechGarage/HondaCRZ/CustomModifications.md

 * Coilovers
 * front strut brace

-* hpd rear diffuser honda crz
+* hpd rear diffuser
 * Front lip and fog lights

+#### Wish List

+These are modifications and upgrades I would like to make at some point in the future.

 * Super charger kit